azkiflay/terraform/README.md

 Terraform supports several remote backends, including HashCorp's own [HCP Terraform](https://developer.hashicorp.com/terraform/cloud-docs) and [Terraform Enterprise](https://developer.hashicorp.com/terraform/enterprise), and other vendor-specific solutions.
 For AWS, Terraform supports [Amazon Simple Storage Service (S3)](https://developer.hashicorp.com/terraform/language/backend/s3) as a remote backend.
 Notably, every change made to your infrastructure can be retrieved from Amazon S3 due to its approach to storing versions of the *terraform.state* file.
 If something in your infrastructure goes wrong, you can go back to an earlier version until you find and fix the cause of the problem.

 ## Amazon S3 as Terraform Backend
 To use an Amazon S3 as a remote backend to store *terraform.state*, you will need to make configuration changes locally.
 But before you do that, you need to create an Amazon S3 bucket that can be utilized as the backend.

+### Using an S3 Bucket Created Externally
 As depicted in Figure 13, the S3 bucket can be created on AWS Management Console after logging in to your AWS account.

 <figure>
 <table>